StevenWeir038/Scientia-Geographia-Quiz/README.md

 ![Quiz Info Bar](docs/readme/quiz-info.png "Quiz Info Bar")

 Features include:
-- An indicator stating the current question number out of a total of the total quiz length
+- An indicator stating the current question number out of the total quiz length
 - A countdown timer with intuitive favicon showing a person and clockface
 - A countdown bar for the more visual user